Shano99/Image_classification_Caltech101/README.md

 # Image_classification_Caltech101

-Image classification on Caltech101 dataset
+Two methods- CNN and SIFT are used to perform image classification on Caltech101 datasets and their performance is evaluated.

+The attached report.pdf shall give furhter information on my findings.